MicrosoftDocs/SCCMdocs/sccm/apps/deploy-use/deploy-edge.md

 For clients targeted with a Microsoft Edge, version 77 and later deployment:

-- PowerShell [Execution Policy](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) can't be set to Restricted.
+- PowerShell [Execution Policy](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) can't be set to Restricted or Allsigned.
   - PowerShell is executed to perform the installation.

 The device running the Configuration Manager console needs access to the following endpoints: